Canon 1100D vs Nikon D600

 Feature comparison: Canon 1100D vs Nikon D600

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1100D and the D600 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the D600 offers a wider field of view (100%) than the one in the 1100D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the D600 has a higher magnification (0.70x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1100D and Nikon D600 along with similar information for a selection of comparators.

 One feature that is present on the D600, but is missing on the 1100D is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.